nothowstorygoes/Cogito/README.md

 2. Use the stopwatch to record your sessions.
 3. Explore the daily log and analyze your statistics.
 4. If you have existing data, use the import function to load a `.json` file.
+5. Use the export feature to save a backup of your data at any time.